koalafr/simple-comment-header/README.md

 Writes a comment header containing the user name, the current date and the file name.

+Options to show or hide file name and creation date.

 It should not insert headers on files starting with comments.

+It DOES NOT update headers based on the settings, you must delete the header and run the command again.

 **Supports:**